AriTheElk/ViMD/README.md

 ## Author

-ViMD was created by [Garet McKinley](https://twitter.com/garetmckinley) and is currently maintained by the [JSBros](http://github.com/jsbros) Organization.
+ViMD is a project by [Garet McKinley](https://github.com/garetmckinley)

 ## License